Sonodaart/Triple-Integral-Calculator/README.md

 ![Romberg's method](https://raw.githubusercontent.com/Sonodaart/Triple-Integral-Calculator/main/romberg.png)

 To estimate the error we can watch two consecutive values of R, such that $\epsilon \equiv |R_{i,j}-R_{i-1,j-1}|$.
-To be noted, that since the domain is a subdomain of the parallelepiped into which it's contained, the error may end up an underestimation of the actual error.
+To be noted, that since the domain is a subdomain of the parallelepiped in which it's contained, the error may end up an underestimation of the actual error.
 This is because with this approach a discontinuity is introduced, while the algorithm assumes $f$ to be continuous.
 ### Extensions of the Solution - Adaptive quadrature
 What's been presented is the basic approach.
 A problematic that arose is that by being in $3$ dimensions, the number of points for each trapezoidal rule grows as a cube.
 This is really bad if the size of the domain is large enough, since small steps require huge computational amount of time.
 For this reason is wise to require a good precision only where is needed.
 This is the idea on which adaptive quadrature works on.
 The technique is quite straightforward: